Currently in :

 Child Tax Credit payment schedule

 There’s no need to spend time applying or signing up for the Child Tax Credit.
-As long as you’ve filed tax returns for the 2019 and 2020 tax years, or you’ve signed up to receive a government stimulus check, you’re eligible to receive the credit.
-The Child Tax Credit dates vary for the tax year, but the IRS sent the last child credit payment in December 2021.
-Since legislation has yet to extend the credit for the 2022 tax year, the credit will no longer be paid monthly but annually.
-The Child Tax Credit dates for the current tax year occur when you file your annual income tax return.
+As long as you’re a taxpayer, you’re eligible to receive the credit.
+For the 2022 tax year, the credit will no longer be paid monthly but annually.
+And it is back to the 2019 refund limit, with the maximum amount being $2,000.
+So, the Child Tax Credit dates will be April 15, when you file your annual tax return.

 Child Tax Credit opt-out option